mjordan/islandora_workbench_docs/docs/aliases.md

 !!! note
     This method of assigning URL aliases is useful if you have pre-existing aliases.
 If you want to assign URL aliases that are derived from node-specific field data (like title, date, taxonomy terms, etc.), you can use the Drupal contrib module [Pathauto](https://www.drupal.org/project/pathauto) instead.

+    But, note also that any URL aliases created through Drupal's core URL alias functionality, which the method described above uses, is overwritten by Pathauto.
+This means that if you use Pathauto to create aliases, any URL aliases created by Workbench will likely not work.